-Drop-in sinks are often less expensive than other home improvement options.
+As one of the more common types of sinks, drop-ins are often less expensive than other home improvement options.
 In fact, drop-in sinks can cost up to 50% less than other types of sinks of the same size and material, so they make a great alternative to different kinds of sinks.

 Not only are drop-in sinks versatile and affordable, but they are also among the easiest types to install.
-Their name says it all: you simply drop them into place.
+Their name says it all: you simply drop them into place!
 While there are a couple of minor steps involved in the process, overall, it’s a pretty quick installation.

 Cons of Drop-in Bathroom Sinks

 Even though drop-in sinks are considered excellent options by many, they do have some drawbacks to them.
 Below are a few cons to consider.

 A drop-in sink creates more than one cleaning problem.

 The first issue is that the rim of a drop-in sink often collects dirt.
 Although your sink will have caulk to fill in the space between the rim and the counter, that caulk can easily get dark and dirty over time.
 Plus, caulk wears away over time, leaving you with more maintenance down the road.

 The second problem with cleaning comes with the everyday task of wiping down your counters.
 Many people like to sweep water and crumbs directly from the counter into the sink.
 But since a drop-in sink has a rim, it creates a barrier that prevents you from doing so.

 If you’re low on counter space, you know that you can’t afford to trim down anymore.
 The rim on this type of sink does encroach on your countertop, so someone with little space to offer might be hesitant to use this kind of sink.

 How to Install a Drop-in Bathroom Sink